anzolin/AspNetCoreDapperMySql/README.md

 # ASP.NET Core, Dapper ORM and MySql
 A simple example project using ASP.NET Core, Dapper ORM and MySQL.

+I met .Net Core through my work buddy @thiagodds.
+Here's my thank you for you.

 What you need to do
 -------------------

+`This section is under construction!`

 First, install the following applications:
 - [.NET Core SDK](https://www.microsoft.com/net/download/core)